kora-projects/kora-docs/mkdocs/docs/en/examples/hello-world.md

     }
     ```

-`KoraApplication.run` starts parallel initialization of all components in the container and blocks the main thread until the `SIGTERM` signal is received,
+`KoraApplication.run` starts parallel initialization of all components in the dependency container and blocks the main thread until the `SIGTERM` signal is received,
 after which the application initiates graceful shutdown.
 Now, if we run this application, we will have access to the routers in the links above.